SonyCSLParis/ssl-singer-identity/README.md

 This will load the model using HuggingFace Hub.
 You can also use `load_model(model_name, torchscript=True)` to load a [scripted](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html) version of the model.

-If using a sample rate different than 44.1kHz, you can specify it using `input_sr`, eg. `load_model(model_path, input_sr=16000)` (note that this will upsample the audio to 44.1kHz before computing the embeddings, which is not what the model was trained on).
+If using a sample rate different than 44.1kHz, you can specify it using `input_sr`, eg. `load_model(model_path, input_sr=16000)`.
+This will upsample the audio to 44.1kHz before computing the embeddings.
+Please note that the model was trained on full band signals, so a difference in performance can be expected.

 The pretrained models are available on HuggingFace Hub: